alphagov/forms-product-page/app/views/pages/processing_completed_form_submissions.html.md

 * have a technical team with access to the AWS stack, who can set up and maintain an S3 bucket on your behalf
 * intend to configure the S3 bucket following relevant NCSC guidance (in particular the [cloud security guidance](https://www.ncsc.gov.uk/collection/cloud/using-cloud-services-securely/using-a-cloud-platform-securely) and [advice on configuring S3 buckets securely](https://www.ncsc.gov.uk/blog-post/theres-hole-my-bucket)

-Once you’ve raised the ticket, we’ll respond with the permissions you need to give us to start writing data to your S3 bucket.
+We'll respond with the IAM permissions you need to grant us to write submissions to your bucket.